racism and mental health

 racism takes a deep toll on mental health, leading to anxiety, depression and long-lasting trauma

 Racism is not just a societal issue; it has profound effects on mental health.
-People who experience it may face anxiety, depression and trauma, with these effects often becoming more severe over time.
-Whether through overt discrimination or subtle, everyday acts, the psychological toll can be significant.
+People who experience racism may face anxiety, depression and trauma, with these effects often becoming more severe over time.
+Whether through overt discrimination or subtle, everyday racism, the psychological toll can be significant.

 racism has minimal effects on mental health